scoskey/m0037/notes.md

 For example, the $<$ relation on real numbers is a binary relation between $\mathbb R$ and itself.
 Formally, $<$ is the set of all pairs $(m,n)\in\mathbb R\times\mathbb R$ such that $m$ is less than $n$.
 Thus $<$ is "physically" a region in the plane.

+Many important types of mathematical objects are binary relations.
+All of the following are binary relations: partial orders, linear orders, equivalence relations, combinatorial graphs, and so on.
+The $<$ example above is a linear order.

-Functions are special examples of binary relations.
+Another special example of a binary relation is a functions.
 In elementary mathematics, we often teach that a function is a formula or rule.
 But in formal mathematics, a function is "physically" its graph, which is the set of ordered pairs (input, output).

 **Definition** Let $A$ and $B$ be sets.
 * A *function* from $A$ to $B$ is a binary relation $f\subset A\times B$ with the property: for all $a\in A$ there exists a unique $b\in B$ such that $(a,b)\in f$.